 Transparent: Open information and candid communication are at the heart of building trust.
 This includes acknowledging mistakes, learning out loud about what is and isn’t working, and sharing the thought process behind major decisions.

 Iterative: We believe there is always room for improvement.
 We commit to using the iterative “build-measure-learn” loop to design experiments, measure outcomes, and gain new insights as we support sustainable models for local, independent news businesses.

 Collaborative: We seek to build strong relationships with colleagues and external stakeholders to learn and grow from their expertise, ensure we aren’t duplicating efforts, and share capacity and resources toward achieving a common goal.

 In 2010, a group of independent news publishers met at the first-ever Block by Block Community News Summit.
 The conference, sparked by research into local independent news sites led by Reynolds Journalism Institute fellow Michele McLellan, was focused on publishers from across the U.S. answering questions like, “How do I best serve my community?
 How do I build a business that will sustain my mission as a news and information provider?” and learning from one another, according to The Patterson Foundation.

 A couple of years later, in 2012, LION Publishers was founded as a professional association for local independent news publishers.
 In 2019, LION received its 501(c)3 status and received a $1 million grant from the Knight Foundation that allowed it to hire three senior staff members for the first time.
 Since then, we have nearly tripled our staff, launched signature programs, and expanded our membership benefits.

-The LION Publishers staff is committed to providing our members, our board of directors, and the public with transparent disclosures on the companies and businesses we’ve worked, or currently work with, in the course of our careers.
-Here are our staff disclosure statements.
+The LION Publishers is committed to providing our members, our board of directors, and the public with transparent disclosures on the companies and businesses we’ve worked, or currently work with, in the course of our careers.
+Here are our staff, board, and vendor disclosure statements.